luigiselmi/algorithms/README.md

 Algorithms
 ==========

 This repository contains Java code examples based on the online courses Algorithms, [Part 1](https://www.coursera.org/learn/algorithms-part1) and [Part 2](https://www.coursera.org/learn/algorithms-part2), taught by Kevin Wayne and Robert Sedgewick and offered by Princeton University on Coursera.
 The online lessons are based on the book Algorithms, 4th Edition, by the same authors.
 Additional material is also available on the [book's website](https://algs4.cs.princeton.edu/home/).
 This repository contains also my submissions to the programming assignments.
-This is a work in progress, see the assessments to know whether the code passes all the tests for correctness, memory, timing and other metrics.
+All the assignments for both Part 1 and Part 2 have been successfully completed, passing the tests for correctness, memory, timing and other metrics.
 Maven is used to compile and execute the code. **The Java files that have been developed as solutions to the assignments are encrypted in order to comply with the Coursera Honor’s Code** (see [Source Code Encryption](#Source-Code-Encryption) section).

 ## Compile and execute
 You can compile and execute the code using Java or Maven.

 ### Compile and execute with Java
 In order to compile the java source files you have first to create a folder that will contain all the compiled classes.
 You can organize the folder as with Maven, with a *target* folder and a *classes* sub-folder.
 From the project root folder execute

 ```
 $ mkdir -p target/classes
 ```
 In order to compile the Java code you need the [algs4.jar](https://algs4.cs.princeton.edu/code/) Java library to be added to the classpath.
 In the example the library is in the *lib* folder.
 Since the Java compiler cannot find recursively all the Java files by itself, you need to add a bash *find* command

 ```
 $ javac -cp "lib/algs4.jar" -d target/classes $(find src/main/java -name '*.java')
 ```

 In order to execute a Java class, from the project root folder, you need to add the compiled classes and the algs4.jar library to the classpath.
 As an example the command

 ```
 $ java -cp "lib/algs4.jar;target/classes" searching.WordCounter < resources/searching/tinyTale.txt
 ```

 executes the *WordCounter* Java class, in the *searching* package, that reads a file from standard input containing some text and writes, to standard output, the number of distinct words and the complete words list.

 It can be useful to execute some of the classes that are provided in the algs4.jar library.
 As an example